olivettigroup/deep-rl-inorganic/README.md

 # Usage
 Each folder pertains to a particular task (synthesis route classification or synthesis condition prediction) containing the associated Jupyter notebooks and python code.
 - The `PGN` folder contains the necessary code for the Policy Gradient Network (PGN) training and evaluation tasks.
-- The `DQN` folder contains the necessary code for the Deep-Q Network (DQN) training and evaluation tasks.
+- The `RL_materials_generation` folder contains the necessary code for the Deep-Q Network (DQN) training and evaluation tasks, also linked in a separate repo (https://github.com/eltonpan/RL_materials_generation).
 - The `DING` folder contains the necessary code for the Deep Inorganic Material Generator (DING) training and evaluation tasks.

 # Cite